paug/AndroidMakersBackend/README.md

 https://androidmakers-2023.ew.r.appspot.com/playground
 ```

-For an example, the following query (used in the screenshot above) returns the 100 first sessions:
+For an example, the following query returns the 100 first sessions:

 ```graphql
 query {